Insulin: Extraction and purification

 Banting and Best presented their results to Macleod on his return to Toronto in the fall of 1921, but Macleod pointed out flaws with the experimental design, and suggested the experiments be repeated with more dogs and better equipment.
 He moved Banting and Best into a better laboratory and began paying Banting a salary from his research grants.
 Several weeks later, the second round of experiments was also a success, and Macleod helped publish their results privately in Toronto that November.
 Bottlenecked by the time-consuming task of duct-tying dogs and waiting several weeks to extract insulin, Banting hit upon the idea of extracting insulin from the fetal calf pancreas, which had not yet developed digestive glands.
 By December, they had also succeeded in extracting insulin from the adult cow pancreas.
 Macleod discontinued all other research in his laboratory to concentrate on the purification of insulin.
 He invited biochemist James Collip to help with this task, and the team felt ready for a clinical test within a month.

-On January 11, 1922, Leonard Thompson, a 14-year-old diabetic who lay dying at the Toronto General Hospital, was given the first injection of insulin.
+On 11 January 1922, Leonard Thompson, a 14-year-old diabetic who lay dying at the Toronto General Hospital, was given the first injection of insulin.
 However, the extract was so impure that Thompson had a severe allergic reaction, and further injections were cancelled.
 Over the next 12 days, Collip worked day and night to improve the ox-pancreas extract.
-A second dose was injected on January 23, eliminating the glycosuria that was typical of diabetes without causing any obvious side-effects.
+A second dose was injected on 23 January, eliminating the glycosuria that was typical of diabetes without causing any obvious side-effects.
 The first American patient was Elizabeth Hughes, the daughter of U.S. Secretary of State Charles Evans Hughes.
-The first patient treated in the U.S. was future woodcut artist James D. Havens; Dr. John Ralston Williams imported insulin from Toronto to Rochester, New York, to treat Havens.
+The first patient treated in the U.S. was future woodcut artist James D. Havens; John Ralston Williams imported insulin from Toronto to Rochester, New York, to treat Havens.